centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 title: Monitoring Connectors
 ---

+> As of April 2023, we're changing the name of some Centreon objects and attributes.
+"Monitoring Connectors" becomes the new name for Plugin Packs.
+We're making this change because users were often confused between two similar terms, Plugins and Plugin Packs, sometimes using one for the other.
+We're only changing the name!
+The functionalities and capabilities stay the same.

 A Monitoring Connector is a downloadable package containing a set of configuration templates that make it fast and easy to monitor your IT infrastructure.
 Applying a template from a Monitoring Connector is the easiest way to monitor a host.